CocoaPods/blog.cocoapods.org/_posts/2015-11-07-Creme-de-la-Pods.markdown

 <!-- more -->

-So there should be no surprises here if you've seen tweets from [@CocoaPodsFeed](https://twitter.com/CocoaPodsFeed)
+If you've already seen tweets from [@CocoaPodsFeed](https://twitter.com/CocoaPodsFeed) before, there should be no surprises on the look of those tweets on CremeDeLaPods:

 <center>
   <blockquote class="twitter-tweet" lang="en" data-cards="hidden"><p lang="en" dir="ltr">[Venice] CSP for Swift 2 (Linux ready) <a href="https://t.co/DdPyqojBjI">https://t.co/DdPyqojBjI</a></p>&mdash; Creme De La Pods (@CremeDeLaPods) <a href="https://twitter.com/CremeDeLaPods/status/663133105809698821">November 7, 2015</a></blockquote>